 It’s easy to guess that Garston is proud of its history.
 One of the first things that stands out when you stop is the information booth, which was updated after much collaboration by local historians.
 And when you start to look around you’ll find caring memorials all over the Garston Green.

-North of the shops is the picnic area dedicated to John Newman, a former owner of the Garston Hotel, who planted so many of the trees between Athol and Arrowtown.
+North of the shops you’ll find the picnic area dedicated to John Newman, a former owner of the Garston Hotel, who planted so many of the trees between Athol and Arrowtown.
 Take a stroll towards the tree-covered hillside nearby and you’ll find a gorgeous little walk called Newman’s Way which takes you up over the knoll to Garston School.

 The Vital Rail Link